When Is Shiva Asar B’Tammuz 2024?

 The date of the Fast of Tammuz is the 17th day of the month of Tammuz on the Hebrew calendar, or on the 18th of Tammuz if the 17th is on Shabbat.
 This places the fast during the summer months of July or August.

-The Fast of Shiva Asar B’Tammuz (שבעה עשר בתמוז) begins at sunrise and ends one hour after sunset.
+The Fast of Shiva Asar B’Tammuz (שבעה עשר בתמוז) begins at dawn and ends at nightfall.
 The 17th of Tammuz is considered to be a minor fast day, on which only eating and drinking are prohibited.
 Other activities like bathing and working are permitted.

 The history behind the fast of 17 Tammuz is extensive, with many tragic events having occurred on this date.